-like when you take a family call.
+like when you take a call from a friend.
 On the other hand, and perhaps more

-often than not, you knowingly avoid the fear of being alone.
+often than not, I consciously avoid the persistent fear of being alone.
 That lonely

 From the Author:

 an imaginary typewriter in the air or on a table.
-Tiny tattoos with magnetic ink on his finger-tips give him the
+Tiny tattoos with magnetic ink on

-"I personally want to watch televised Moonball games."
+"I want to watch televised Moonball games."
 Ray has invented basketball in a

 gravitationally challenged world.
 With only 16% of earth's gravity, on the moon,

 the ball trajectory, like other things, is mostly a straight line.
 Surrealistically, the

 It's not all fun and games, though.
 Limited gravity or something similar seems to

 work deviously on the human psyche.
 One's usually stable mindset is often